-While some articles and videos might give you a brief overview of the Silestone vs granite debate, most don’t dig into the details.
+While some articles and videos might give you a brief overview of the Silestone vs Granite debate, most don’t dig into the details.
 You might ask yourself, “What’s the difference?”
 Keep reading for a quick guide on some of the differences between the two countertop materials.

 Man-Made vs Natural

-The first major difference is that Silestone and most other quartz countertops are man-made.
-They combine actual quartz and a resin that binds the quartz together.
+The first major difference is that Silestone Quartz and most other quartz countertops are man-made.
+They combine actual quartz and resin that binds the quartz together.
 The quartz/resin combo gets formed into custom slabs that fit your kitchen or bathroom.

 Granite is a natural stone.
 Companies cut huge granite blocks out of quarries around the world.
 Depending on demand, the block might stay in-country or get transported across an ocean.